l-vo/symfony-docs/components/phpunit_bridge.rst

 The summary includes:

 **Unsilenced**
-    Reports deprecation notices that were triggered without the recommended `@-silencing operator`_.
+    Reports deprecation notices that were triggered without the `@-silencing operator`_.

 **Legacy**